Table of contents

 About the Good Governance Initiative

 At OW2, an initiative is a joint effort to address a market need.
-The Good Governance Initiative proposes a methodological framework to implement professional management of open source software within organisations.
+The Good Governance Initiative (EN) proposes a methodological framework to implement professional management of open source software within organisations.

 The Good Governance initiative is based on a comprehensive model inspired by the popular Abraham Maslow’s hierarchy of human needs and motivations, as illustrated by the picture below.